Holuwaphemmy01/MedAi/MedAI/README.md

     - telegram-agent/
       - agent.ts — defines Telegram-facing agent
       - tool.ts — initializes MCP Telegram tools
+- .gitignore — ignores dist/, env files, and src/data/
+- tsconfig.json — TypeScript config (emits to dist/)
+- package.json — scripts and dependencies
+- Dockerfile — container build/runtime config (CMD runs dist/src/index.js)

 ## Data and Persistence
-- This repository does not explicitly configure a database.
+- No database is configured.
 A src/data/ path is ignored in .gitignore for potential future use.
-TODO: document any persistence if added later.
+- TODO: Document any persistence or storage if added later (e.g., conversation history store).

 ## Running with ADK CLI (Optional)
 If you use the ADK CLI for local prototyping, you can install it globally: